 - Should school go year-round?

-- How can school be more fair for kids from different backgrounds?
+- How can school be fairer for kids from different backgrounds?

 - Do schools treat boys and girls the same way?